 “Due to the suspicions and troublesome personality traits of paranoia, it is unlikely that some with paranoia will thrive in interpersonal relationships.
 These individuals typically have a biased perception of reality, often exhibiting, more hostile beliefs” (Bentall and Taylor, 2006).
-This suggests a disharmony between employers, managers, supervisors on one hand and middle level and junior staff on the other hand.
-Management of companies have tried to create an environment in which individuals and groups of people co-operate with one another to achieve organizational goals, yet organizations seldom help individuals achieve their personal goals.
-Managers and supervisors are hostile and unfriendly to subordinates; subordinates become distrusting and suspicious, leading to disruption of co-operative endeavours which make employees dysfunctional.
-Employees see negative experiences in the work environment as orchestrated by management and attribute success to self while management see the workers as not doing enough and employees just done a favour for being employed.
-Creating an atmosphere of mutual trust, devoid of fear and anxiety of employees, suspicions, perceived hatred, threat, harm, form elements of organizational paranoia.
+This suggests a disharmony between employers, managers, and supervisors on one hand and middle-level and junior staff on the other hand.
+Management of companies have tried to create an environment in which individuals and groups of peocooperaterate with one another to achieve organizational goals, yet organizations seldom help individuals achieve their personal goals.
+Managers and supervisors are hostile and unfriendly to subordinates; subordinates become distrusting and suspicious, leading to disruptioncooperativetive endeavours whmakesmake employees dysfunctional.
+Employees see negative experiences in the work environment as orchestrated by management and attribute success to self while management sees the workers as not doing enough and employees just d a favour for being employed.
+Creating an atmosphere of mutual trust, devoid of fear and anxiety of employees, suspicions, perceived hatred, threat, and harm, form elements of organizational paranoia.
 This work considers organizational paranoia (independent variable) not as a composite concept.

-The researchers extensively searched empirical literature on the combination of subjects, but could only find two empirical studies.
+The researchers extensively searched empirical literature on the combination of subjects but could only find two empirical studies.
 One, Ihionkhan and Itua (2018) studied “organizational paranoia and employee performance: a case of Nigerian Bottling Company and Seven-Up Bottling Company, Benin Plants, Nigeria”.
-The other work by Monyei, Agbaeze and Isichei (2020) looked at “organizational paranoia and employees’ commitment: mediating effect of human resources policies on academic staff in five federal universities in South East, Nigeria.
-Only one of the above studies was clearly done outside the South East and no other in Nigeria and abroad.
-Again, none of the work was done on construction companies.
+The other work by Monyei, Agbaeze and Isichei (2020) looked at “organizational paranoia and employees’ commitment: mediating effect of human resources policies on academic staff in five federal universities in Southeast, Nigeria.
+Only one of the above studies was clearly done outside the Southeast and no other was in Nigeria and abroad.
+Again, none of the work was done by construction companies.
 Against the background of the identified gaps, the study aims to fill these gaps in knowledge by carrying out “organizational paranoia and employee performance in construction companies in South-East, Nigeria”.

 1.1 Statement of the Problem

-Job security remains topmost in defining the decision of a prospective employee in accepting a job offer.
-However, this is most feasible where the appointment is a permanent as against a temporary one.
+Job security remains the topmost in defining the decision of a prospective employee in accepting a job offer.
+However, this is most feasible where the appointment is permanent as against a temporary one.
 In event of the latter, the employee feels underemployed, mistreated, and wronged particularly where the employee has the requisite qualifications, skills, knowledge, abilities, attitudes, and experience needed for the job.
 Obviously, the employee has from the onset known that there is no job security but would have just taken up the offer owing to prevailing circumstances and unemployment.
-This implies that the long-term wellbeing for his family is at stake.
+This implies that the long-term well-being of his family is at stake.
 This automatically dampens the vigour and vehemence with which the worker would have contributed to the organization.

 Notwithstanding, good organizational performance refers to optimal employee performance.
-Suffice to describe employee performance as organizational activities carried out by workers as teams with utmost integrity, commitment and other positive dispositions to produce high quality product(s) or service(s) over a period of time to meet the goals and objectives of the organization.
+Suffice to describe employee performance as organizational activities carried out by workers as teams with utmost integrity, commitment, and other positive dispositions to produce high-quality product(s) or service(s) over a period to meet the goals and objectives of the organization.
 Realizing this critical function of employees, anything short of motivating them to give their best would not in any way help their employers.
-The perceived mistreatment meted out on workers of the companies creates resentment among employees.
-Construction companies being in business for profit reasons through its management exercise such obnoxious labour practices of temporary employment, issue threats of unannounced sack, create tension, fear and anxiety in the workforce, exercise unpleasant verbal and non-verbal treatment excluding physical contact, attribute failures to staff and take credit for successes.
+The perceived mistreatment meted out to workers of the companies creates resentment among employees.
+Construction companies are in business for profit reasons through their management exercise such as obnoxious labour practices of temporary employment, issuing threats of unannounced sack, creating tension, fear and anxiety in the workforce, exercising unpleasant verbal and non-verbal treatment excluding physical contact, attributing failures to staff and take credit for successes.